jontho8742/fambook/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may have to manually reload the page with http://localhost:3000/LoginArea Upon the Login Page, enter your email address and enter a password and you will beforwarded to http://localhost:3000/HeaderArea
+You may have to manually reload the browser page with http://localhost:3000/LoginArea Upon the Login Page, enter your email address and enter a password and you will be forwarded to http://localhost:3000/HeaderArea
 You may also see any lint errors in the console.